-If the Japan Fair Trade Commission (JFTC) preliminarily believes that the alleged conduct constitutes a cartel and that criminal sanctions are appropriate, it files a criminal accusation with the Public Prosecutors' Office, and criminal sanctions under the Law Concerning Prohibition of Private Monopoly and Maintenance of Fair Trade (AMA) will be imposed on the corporation and individuals through the criminal procedures in the same manner as other criminal cases.
+If the Japan Fair Trade Commission (JFTC) preliminarily believes that the alleged conduct constitutes a cartel and that criminal sanctions are appropriate, it files a criminal accusation with the Public Prosecutors' Office.
+Criminal sanctions under Law No. 54 of 1947 Concerning Prohibition of Private Monopoly and Maintenance of Fair Trade (AMA) will be imposed on the corporation and individuals through the criminal procedures in the same manner as in other criminal cases.

-If the JFTC preliminarily determines that the alleged conduct constitutes a cartel and intends to issue a cease-and-desist order or a surcharge payment order for the administrative surcharge, or both, the JFTC is required to provide a defendant company with an opportunity to submit its opinion against the JFTC's preliminary fact findings and the legal evaluation of the facts.
-The JFTC will take into account such opinion if it proceeds to issue a cease-and-desist order or a surcharge payment order.
+If the JFTC preliminarily determines that the alleged conduct constitutes a cartel and intends to issue a cease-and-desist order or a surcharge payment order for the administrative surcharge, or both, the JFTC is required to provide the defendant company with an opportunity to submit its opinion against the JFTC's preliminary fact findings and the legal evaluation of the facts.
+The JFTC will take into account such an opinion if it proceeds to issue a cease-and-desist order or a surcharge payment order.